Nov 22, 2024

 "The marketplaces aren't hunters.
 They're accelerants… Once you get that alignment done, the journey becomes easier for an alliance director or an alliance team."

-In this blog, we will cover hyperscaler motivations, how to put an early cloud alliance motion into action, and the strategic tactics used to build symbiotic relationships with your hyperscaler partner.
+In this blog, we will cover hyperscaler motivations, how to put an early cloud alliance motion into action, and the strategic tactics for building symbiotic relationships with AWS.
 We will also help ourselves to a generous serving of insider information from Pete Goldberg’s experiences.

-How the AWS marketplace evolved from a value-added service into a new sales channel
+AWS Marketplace has evolved into a critical sales channel

-Buying/selling behaviors and software deployment have changed nearly a decade later.
-Software commerce went from sales-driven to buyer-controlled.
+Cloud marketplaces have become an essential part of your GTM strategy.
+Unlike a decade ago, software commerce is now buyer-controlled rather than sales-driven.
 A majority of software solutions are now being built and deployed in public clouds.
 And the big three—AWS, Google Cloud, and Microsoft—now command 68% of the market.

 "Marketplace as a procurement option aligns well with the shift to cloud, with 30% of all workloads expected to run on cloud, and more than 60% of new apps/workloads starting natively on the top clouds."